 As you may know from reading my story, my home, Victorialand, is a fun, happy place.
-It’s a place that radiates joy, and most importantly, it’s where I’m a mom to four amazing children ranging from toddler to millennial.
+It’s a place that radiates joy, it’s where Victorialand Beauty began and most importantly, it’s where I’m a mom to four amazing children ranging from toddler to millennial.

 Each of my children has their unique footprint in the world and in my heart.
-The joy and happiness that children bring to our homes and to the world at large is priceless.
+The joy and happiness that they bring into our home and children bring to the world at large is priceless.
 It’s something we should honor, celebrate and cherish.
-This sentiment, along with the birth of my youngest son Cyrus, who was born with an acute visual impairment, inspired VLB’s Giving Back program.
+This sentiment, along with the birth of my youngest son Cyrus with an acute visual impairment, inspired VLB’s Giving Back program.

-My 18-month old son, Cyrus, is a child affected by a chronic illness.
-Cyrus was born visually impaired due to a genetic disease known as familial exudative vitreoretinopathy (FEVR).
+My 3 year old son Cyrus is one of the almost 2 million children worldwide affected by a visual impairment.
+Cyrus was born a genetic disease known as familial exudative vitreoretinopathy (FEVR).
 FEVR is a hereditary disorder that affects the retina with symptoms that include vision loss or blindness, retinal detachment and strabismus.
 Cyrus is impacted by all of these impairments.

-We recently traveled to BCH, a Harvard Medical School affiliate that is ranked # 1 pediatric hospital by US News & World Report, to meet with Dr. Yoshihiro Yonekawa, the Director of Pediatric Retina Surgery at BCH, and his team to learn more about the disease, its impact on Cyrus’ current vision, the recommended treatment and the “vision” for the future.
+In 2017 we brought Cyrus to BCH, a Harvard Medical School affiliate ranked # 1 pediatric hospital by US News & World Report, to meet with Dr. Yoshihiro Yonekawa, BCH’s Director of Pediatric Retina Surgery, and his team.
+There, we learned more about the disease, its impact on Cyrus’s current vision, the recommended treatment and the “vision” for the future.

-The visit was invaluable—the knowledge, resources and recommended treatment protocol received from this amazing team empowered us with the hope that our dream for Cyrus to live a happy, fulfilling life can be a reality with or without full vision.
-We will continue to make semi-annual visits to BCH to monitor Cyrus’ situation, and to discuss further state-of-the-art treatments for FEVR.
+This visit was invaluable to all of our wellbeing—the knowledge, resources and recommended treatment protocol received from this amazing team empowered us with the hope that Cyrus will live a happy, fulfilling life with or without full vision.
+We now travel from Naples, Florida to Boston, Massachusetts biannually to monitor Cyrus’ s situation and to discuss further state-of-the-art treatments for FEVR with this amazing team.

-As part of the VLB community, you’re supporting BCH’s goal to “dream, dare and deliver until every child is well.”
+As part of the VLB community, you’re supporting our mission to change lives for the better.
+This manifests itself in several ways—supporting BCH and their goal to “dream, dare and deliver until every child is well.”
 For more information on their campaigns, click here.

-The need to create handmade beauty product markers with tape, tags, handmade Braille labels, etc.is “so yesterday.”
-We heard the sighs of frustration from VLB’s visually impaired community and responded with our packaging for visually impaired.
-Thank you for sharing my passion for supporting the lives of those who are visually impaired, both children and adults.
+Thank you for sharing my passion for changing the lives of visually impaired people, both children and adults, for the better.
 Together, we will dream, dare and deliver on our promise to help make the world a more inclusive place for all.